-Group 202 3 2022 Minimum lease payments S\$'000 Present value of payments S\$'000 Minimum lease payments S\$'000 Present value of payments S\$'000 Within 1 year After 1 year but not more than 3 3 10 9 5 years - 7 6 Total minimum lease payments Less: amounts representing 3 3 17 15 finance charges (2) Present value of minimum lease payments 3 3 15 15
+Group

+20 24 202 23

+Minimum Present Minimum Present

+lease value of lease value of

+payments payments payments payments

+S\$'000 S\$'000 S\$'000 S\$'000

+Within 1 year - - 3 3

+Total minimum lease payments - - 3 3

+Less: amounts representing finance

+charges - - -

+Present value of minimum lease

+payments - - 3 3

 Reference is made to the announcement dated 28 December 2022 where the Company had granted a put option to an investor, Top Global Limited ("TGL") subscribing in ZACD LV Development Fund.
 On the same day, the Company and TGL entered into an arrangement pursuant to which the Company will pay TGL a coupon payment at the rate of 8% per annum on the amount of TGL's capital contribution to ZACD LV Development Fund less fee rebates given to TGL, payable quarterly in arrears commencing from 4 January 2023 (the "TGL Drawdown Date") and shall continue until the fourth anniversary of the TGL Drawdown Date.
-The total coupon payments aggregate to S\$1,920,000.
+The total coupon payments aggregate to \$\$1,920,000.